Tenant participation is about tenants taking part in decision making processes and influencing decisions about:

 We will be visiting local communities to inform and encourage you to come along and meet with members of the East Ayrshire Federation and Housing staff to discuss tenant participation and scrutiny.

-We will update this section with dates and venues.
+We will update this webpage with dates and venues.

 Information and communication